 The FSUPD Records Section offers a number of services to the FSU community, including:

 Fingerprinting: Fingerprinting is available to FSU students, faculty and staff at no cost.
 Persons not affiliated with FSU, the cost is $5 per person.
-No appointment is required; walk-ins are welcomed Tuesday through Friday 1:00 p.m. to 3:00 p.m.
+No appointment is required; walk-ins are welcomed Tuesday through Friday 1:00 p.m. to 3:00 p.m. *Cash, Check, or Money Orders are accepted, please bring the exact change if you are paying with cash.
+If you are writing a check, please make it payable to Florida State University.

 Public Record Request: A police report may be requested through the Records Section via email at firstname.lastname@example.org, by telephone at (850) 644-1603, or in person at 830 West Jefferson Street (a fee may be assessed in accordance with the appropriate Florida statutes).